 First, it is entirely possible that you just need a "simple will."
 I strongly urge you to attend one of our seminars or read our report, Estate Planning Pitfalls to discover what we believe even the bare essential plans should do, as well as some objectives your plan can accomplish you might not have known about.

 Second, you should know that all wills are not the same, nor are all living trusts, nor are powers of attorney or any of the other documents included in your estate plan.
 Please read what I'm about to say carefully: I've reviewed literally thousands of prior documents that clients have brought in from other attorneys.
 Some of them were pretty good.
-But a lot of them weren't worth the paper they were printed on.
+But a lot of them I wouldn't consider to be worth the paper they were printed on.

 To put it bluntly, they got ripped off.
 We've seen plans that made some obvious and very serious omissions, plans that didn't take the clients' unique family situations into account, and plans that used complicated techniques that were outdated, no longer necessary, and, frankly, unlikely to work.